 Yellow Chirper Ships

 These mouthy aliens will announce their arrival with a twin-trill alert.
 They will then fly horizontally from one side of the screen to the other.
-Chirpers do not fire at your ship, and cannot collide with it.
+Chirpers do not fire at the player's ship, and cannot collide with it.
 As such, they serve merely to provide bonus points for any player with a quick trigger finger.
 Chirpers start appearing from Sector 4.

 Green Blocker Ships